Top Russia newspaper editors quit, denouncing censorship

 Launched in 1999, Vedomosti was co-founded and co-owned by Dutch entrepreneur Derk Sauer's Independent Media, the London-based Financial Times and US business daily, The Wall Street Journal.

-The paper has changed hands several times since its first print run, as lawmakers introduced legislation limiting foreign ownership of Russian media.
+The newspaper has changed hands several times since its first print run, as lawmakers introduced legislation limiting foreign ownership of Russian media.

 In March, its reporters and editors were shaken by an announcement from then-owner Demyan Kudryavtsev that he planned to sell the newspaper.

-Shmarov, 65, was appointed acting editor-in-chief the same month, before the sale was finalised.
+Shmarov, a 65-year-old co-founder of a Kremlin-friendly magazine, was appointed acting editor-in-chief the same month, before the sale was finalised.

 The newspaper was eventually sold to the head of a little-known regional news agency called FederalPress, Ivan Yeryomin.